Miss La La

-Miss La La (born April 21, 1858) was an expert aerialist who served as muse to Edgar Degas and was depicted in his 1879 painting Miss La La at the Cirque Fernando.
+Miss La La (April 21, 1858 - March 21, 1945) was an Afro-German aerialist who served as muse to Edgar Degas and was depicted in his 1879 painting Miss La La at the Cirque Fernando.
 She was also depicted in a poster for the Folies Bergère.
 She was the star of Troupe Kaira, a traveling circus act, and performed with the Cirque Fernando, based in Montmartre.